phyplan/PhyPlan/README.md

 | fast | Train model on PINN data |

 ## Evaluating Regret Results
-Run `python {phyre_}eval_agent.py` with specific arguments to get regret results.
+Migrate to the Agent directory and run `python {phyre_}eval_agent.py` with specific arguments to get regret results.
 Various arguments are:

 | Argument | Description |
 | --- | --- |